 Crisis resolution is another one of those areas in which a PM must be well versed and experienced, as this is guaranteed to be a regular fixture in the world of project management.
 More often than not, projects do not go as planned.
-Project managers will often encounter one crisis or another, whether financial, time-based, human resource, or other related issues, and will need to remain calm, focused and level-headed and to act appropriately, regardless of the situation.
+Project managers will often encounter one crisis or another, whether financial, time-based, human resource, or other related issues, and will need to remain calm, focused, and level-headed and act appropriately, regardless of the situation.
 A crisis-resolution expert can make all the difference, as this can be easier said than done.

 Exhibits outstanding communication skills

 Many projects have been derailed solely on communication issues that have arisen simply because the project manager lacked sufficient oral, written, or nonverbal communication skills.
-Knowing how to effectively communicate and what medium to utilize in a particular situation is critical.
+Knowing how to communicate effectively and what medium to utilize in a particular situation is critical.
 This is easily one of the most important skills to look for due to the potential risks and impact.